 - 1. Each chapter has a written New Member Education program, which has been approved by the inter/national organization. - 2.
-There is a New Member (i.e. associate members, new initiates) Educator with a written description of the education plan and what each week looks like for the new members. - 3.
-The chapter's new member (i.e. associate members, new initiates) education programs covers the following: Academics, Sexual Assault Prevention, Risk Management, Alcohol Education, Campus Involvement/Leadership and Hazing. - 4.
-Chapter members are educated, at the beginning of each semester, on hazing including the following: what is hazing, how to report hazing, myths and facts about hazing, hidden harm of hazing, hazing examples and alternatives to hazing. - 5.
-The chapter has a written mentor program, which includes requirements for becoming a mentor (i.e. Current financially with the chapter, minimum GPA). - 6.
+There is a New Member (i.e., associate members, new initiates) Educator with a written description of the education plan and what each week looks like for the new members. - 3.
+The chapter's new member (i.e., associate members, new initiates) education programs cover the following: Academics, Sexual Assault Prevention, Risk Management, Alcohol Education, Campus Involvement/Leadership, and Hazing. - 4.
+Chapter members are educated, at the beginning of each semester, on hazing including the following: what is hazing, how to report hazing, myths and facts about hazing, hidden harm of hazing, hazing examples, and alternatives to hazing. - 5.
+The chapter has a written mentor program, which includes requirements for becoming a mentor. - 6.
 The chapter has a minimum of two educational programs or workshops each semester with 75% of chapter attendance.
 A non-exhaustive list of topics includes: - a.
 Values - b.
 Alcohol and Drug Education - c.
 Academic Success - d.
-Leadership Development - e.
-Diversity - f.
-Gender Relations the fair, career fair, Greek Ladders event, etc.).
+Leadership Development the fair, career fair, Greek Ladders event, etc.).